100% Private — All data stays in your browser

 What are identity-based habits?

-Identity-based habits focus on who you want to become, not what you want to achieve.
+Identity-based habits focus on , not what you want to achieve.
 Instead of "I want to run a marathon" (outcome), think "I am a runner" (identity).
 Every action is a vote for your identity.
 When you meditate once, you cast a vote for being a mindful person.
 The more votes you cast, the stronger that identity becomes—and habits flow naturally from identity.

 Is my data private?
 Where is it stored?